phonopy/phono3py/doc/command-options.rst

 ``--qe`` (``CALCULATOR = QE``): Quantum espresso interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using this option, PWSCF interface is invoked.
+Using this option, QE (pw) interface is invoked.
-See the detail at :ref:`pwscf_interface`.
+See the detail at :ref:`qe_interface`.

 ``--crystal`` (``CALCULATOR = CRYSTAL``): CRYSTAL interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~